 CREP provides assistance and payments to farmers who protect their land by establishing grass buffer strips, planting trees, and creating wetlands along the lake's tributary stream.

 The CREP conservation practice options are:

 introduced and native grasses/legumes in filter, recharge and other areas

 planting rare and declining habitat covers

 establishing conservation buffers on marginal pasture land

-The program will run on a continuous basis until June 30, 2017.
+The program will run on a continuous basis until the authorized budget of funds are expended.
 Enrolled land remains under a CREP contract for 14-15 years.